/

 JavaScript

-Functions in JavaScript can be declared using function expressions or function declarations.
+JavaScript functions can be declared using either function declarations or function expressions.

 function greet(name) {